makegov/procurement-tools/README.md

 - [x] UEI validation
 - [x] Get a URL for an entity from USASpending
+- [x] Get recent award data for an entity from USASpending
 - [x] Lookup a FAR provision by citation
 - [x] Get entity information from the SAM entity
 - [x] Access innovations from the Periodic Table of Acquisition Innovations